Jon Van Caneghem: Awards

 Van Caneghem was inducted into the Computer Gaming World Hall of Fame in 2004 for Strategy and Role-Playing.
-The first Might and Magic games is number 44 in Computer Gaming Worlds Hall of Fame, and Heroes of Might and Magic II is number 31.
+The first Might and Magic game is number 44 in Computer Gaming Worlds Hall of Fame, and Heroes of Might and Magic II is number 31.
 Heroes of Might and Magic I won Strategy Game of the Year from Computer Gaming World, Turn-Based Strategy Game of the Year from Strategy Plus, Editor's Choice from PC Gamer, and Golden Triad from Computer Game Review.